iot-salzburg/panta_rhei/README.md

         log.retention.hours=720
         zookeeper.connect=192.168.48.81:2181,192.168.48.82:2181,192.168.48.83:2181

-    Note that zookeeper will run on the nodes ending with 81, 82 and 83.
+    Note that both zookeeper and Kafka will run on the nodes with their ips ending with 81, 82 and 83.

 * Create Systemd file and enable autostart

+    Copy the files `zookeeper.service` and `kafka.service`
-    As zookeeper will run on each node with ips 192.68.48.81,192.68.48.82 and 192.68.48.83, therefore we copy the file `zookeeper.service` from `setup/kafka` into `/etc/systemd/system/` and adjust the *user* and *group*.
+    from `setup/kafka` into `/etc/systemd/system/` and adjust the *user* and *group*.

     ```bash
     cp setup/kafka/zookeeper.service /etc/systemd/system/
     sudo nano /etc/systemd/system/zookeeper.service
-    ```

-    Kafka will run on each node, so we copy the file `kafka.service` from `setup/kafka` into `/etc/systemd/system/` and them adjust the *user*, *group* and the node id *[k]* in *ExecStart*.
-Do that on each node.

-    ```bash
     cp setup/kafka/kafka.service /etc/systemd/system/
     sudo nano /etc/systemd/system/kafka.service
     ```

     After that, reload the services on each node and enable autostart for each service:

+    ```bash
     sudo systemctl daemon-reload
     sudo systemctl restart zookeeper
     sudo systemctl status --no-pager zookeeper
     sudo systemctl restart kafka
     sudo systemctl status --no-pager kafka
     sudo systemctl enable kafka
     sudo systemctl enable zookeeper
+    ```

     The status should show that the service run successful.
 If you are curious, run the tests [here](#firstly-apache-kafka-and-some-requirements-have-to-be-installed).